kurator-dev/kurator/docs/proposals/rollout/Add_Gateway_Plugin_Support.md

 type TrafficRoutingConfig struct {
 	...
 	// for NGINX
-	// 默认创建的ingress如下,(replace app.example.com with your own domain,并根据需求更改路径匹配规则)
+	// The default created ingress is as follows, (replace app.example.com with your own domain, and change the path matching rules as needed)
 	// apiVersion: networking.k8s.io/v1
 	// kind: Ingress
 	// metadata: